bowieshi/bowieshi/README.md

 ## Hi there 👋
 My name is Shi Boao.
 My English name is Bowie.
-I am a year 2 undergraduate majoring in Computer Science and minoring Math & Statistics from The University of Hong Kong.
-My research interests lie in Embodied AI and Robotics.
-Recently, I focus on human motion generation, especially on human scene interaction.
-If your research lies in the same direction, welcome connect to communicate!
+I am a senior undergraduate majoring in Computer Science from The University of Hong Kong.
+My research interests lie in Embodied AI.
+Recently, I have been focusing on human motion modeling, especially on human-scene interaction.
+If your research lies in the same direction, welcome to connect and communicate!